AttackingOrDefending/lidraughts-bot/README.md

     3. `"cb"` for the [CheckerBoard](https://github.com/eygilbert/CheckerBoard/blob/master/cb_api_reference.htm)
     4. `"homemade"` if you want to write your own engine in Python within lidraughts-bot.
 See [**Creating a homemade bot**](#creating-a-homemade-bot) below.
 - `ponder`: Specify whether your bot will ponder--i.e., think while the bot's opponent is choosing a move.
 - `draw_or_resign`: This section allows your bot to resign or offer/accept draw based on the evaluation by the engine.
-XBoard engines can resign and offer/accept draw without this feature enabled.
     - `resign_enabled`: Whether the bot is allowed to resign based on the evaluation.
     - `resign_score`: The engine evaluation has to be less than or equal to `resign_score` for the bot to resign.
     - `resign_moves`: The evaluation has to be less than or equal to `resign_score` for `resign_moves` amount of moves for the bot to resign.